 The past few months as we have been writing more of the THINK cognitive-motor activities in a format you teachers can actually do yourselves in your classrooms, we’ve been test-driving them with students ages 6-12 and they love ’em!

-JOIN us May 11th 4 pm EDT for a FREE webinar introducing the research and activities (LEARN MORE HERE).
+Watch the archive of the May 11th, 2017 FREE webinar introducing the research and activities (LEARN MORE HERE).

 The research tells us: